Combining Evidence Across Filtrations: Calibrating and adjusting anytime-valid evidence

-Continuing from our review of SAVI in Section~\ref{sec:eprocess}, we now define p-processes, which are the sequential generalization of p-values.
+Continuing with our review of SAVI from Section~\ref{sec:eprocess}, we now define p-processes, which are the sequential generalization of p-values.
 Given a family of distributions $\calP$ and a filtration $\bbF$, we say that a $[0,1]$-valued $\bbF$-process $(\p_t)_{t \geq 0}$ is a \emph{p-process} for $\calP$ in $\bbF$ if, for any $\alpha \in (0, 1)$,

 Given a significance level $\alpha \in (0,1)$, we may also define a \emph{level-$\alpha$ sequential test for $\calP$ in $\bbF$} as a $\{0,1\}$-valued process $\phi = (\phi_t)_{t\geq 0}$ such that,